jeffgrider/Cosabody/README.md

 - **`.stat-box { min-height: 95px }`** — reserves space for a 2-line stat-label so wrapping at narrow widths doesn't grow the row.
 Also matches the natural height of `.stat-value.large` (used by the dollar-box) so that toggling between dollar-placeholder and dollar-box doesn't shift the row by 4 px.
 - **`.fin-detail { min-height: 32px }`** — reserves 2 lines for the species-specific detail line below the financials.
 Big dollar values can push turkey/broiler's "Feed consumed" line to wrap; reserved space prevents that wrap from shifting the cred strip.
+- **`.head-to-head { min-height: 32px }`** — reserves 2 lines for the locked-lifts footnote at the bottom of the calc area.
+Layer's footnote text is slightly longer than turkey/broiler's (the "+12 eggs per hen" clause runs longer than "+X.X% FCR"), which causes layer to wrap to 2 lines on some real-browser font-rendering paths even when turkey/broiler don't.
+Reserving space here is the controlling fix that locks the cred strip to a single y-position across species.
 - **`.financials { grid-template-columns: auto 1fr }`** — the financial inputs column takes its natural width (constrained by labels + 130 px input), and the outputs column gets all remaining space.
 Replaces an earlier `1fr 1.15fr` ratio that left outputs too narrow.
 - **`.fin-row .fin-label`** and **`.fin-row .fin-value`** both have `white-space: nowrap` — prevents long dollar values from breaking inside the value span and forcing a 2-line row.
 - **Layer audit trail phantom row** — between "Top-line revenue" and "Feed cost of extra output" there's a `visibility: hidden` `.fin-row` slot.
 Reserves the y-position where turkey/broiler's "Feed cost saved" line lives, keeping the bottom-line impact row at the same y-coordinate across species.
 Search `Spacer row` to find it.